 It will take a lot of tries – and definitely a few months – for this new skill to become second nature for Baby.
 Keep offering the cup at each meal, making sure Baby has a few sips, and model sipping from the cup every so often so that Baby sees you drinking from it, too.

-Once Baby gets the hang of things, start showing him how to hold the cup with both hands (with you helping, of course).
-From there, you can help less and less until Baby can do it on his own.
+Once Baby gets the hang of things, start showing them how to hold the cup with both hands (with you helping, of course).
+From there, you can help less and less until Baby can do it on their own.

 Why it’s good for Baby to self-feed, despite the mess

 It’s really important for Baby to get the whole sensory experience of eating and drinking.
 Your fear of a messy kitchen is completely valid, but Baby has to learn sometime, so why not dive right in?
 Learning this new skill will give them a sense of confidence in the long run, and more immediately, it may start to ease your workload at mealtime.

 - Nancy Ripton, Melanie Potock.
 Baby Self-Feeding: Solid Food Solutions to Create Lifelong, Healthy Eating Habits.
 Fair Winds Press, Jun 2016.
 Web.